MichaelJamesParsons/ustream-nodejs-sdk/README.md

 ### Add Video to Playlist
-Add an already uploaded video in the channel to the playlist
+Add an already uploaded video in the channel to the playlist.

 ```JavaScript